aimee-mcneil-melville/ToDo-Full-Stack/README.md

 But first, you'll need to create the database.

 Knex has been installed, the `knexfile.js` has been created and a `knex` script is waiting patiently for you in `package.json`.
+So be sure to always use `npm run knex ...` and not `npx knex ...`.

 ## Create migrations